jamee-maker/Academicus/README.md

    ### 4. Acknowledgements

 This was pretty much all me.
-I used what I learned at Pursuit 7.1 module 1.
+I used what I learned at Pursuit 7.1 module 1 and my previous labs.
 I have to say thanks to Jimmy Byess and Myra Smith for being awesome instructors!
 I used everthing they taught us, and they did a great job of teaching the classes.